 Acute Achilles Tendonitis

 Next, with the patient sitting and the hip and knee extended straight) place traction on the feet with the ankle slightly plantar flexed (toes pointing down and away from the leg).Continue traction for 30-45 seconds.
-Then dorsiflex the ankle move the foot/toes for the shin).
+Then dorsiflex the ankle move the foot/toes towards the shin).
 Complete a series of range of motion of the ankle with the patient.

 Repeat as Needed.